iPhone 15 Pro Max vs iPhone 12 Pro Max: Time to upgrade, stat!

 So, we have the base look, with the camera module in the top-left back corner, the MagSafe array under the back, and the end-to-end screen up front.

 But the iPhone 15 Pro Max inherits the Dynamic Island (instead of a notch) on top of the screen, as we first saw on the iPhone 14 Pro.
-It's kind of a permanent taskbar thing, which masks the selfie camera cutouts by putting bubbles and widgets of your background apps around it.
+It's a permanent taskbar thing, which masks the selfie camera cutouts by putting bubbles and widgets of your background apps around it.

 The signature mute switch that has been on every iPhone also sees a change with the 15 Pro series.
 Apple has now added an Action Button, which we first saw on the Apple Watch Ultra.
 It still works as a mute toggle by default, but you can now program it to launch apps, flashlight, Focus Mode, camera, works as a shutter button, and activates Siri Shortcuts.